MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/info-protect-client.md

 #### Azure RMS: To identify the value to specify for the ServiceLocation parameter

+1. From a PowerShell session, first run [Connect-AadrmService](https://docs.microsoft.com/powershell/aadrm/vlatest/connect-aadrmservice) and specify your administrator credentials to connect to the Azure Rights Management service.
+Then run [Get-AadrmConfiguration](https://docs.microsoft.com/powershell/aadrm/vlatest/get-aadrmconfiguration).

-1. Run the [Get-AadrmConfiguration](http://msdn.microsoft.com/library/windowsazure/dn629410.aspx) cmdlet for Azure RMS.
-If you haven’t already installed the Windows PowerShell module for the Azure Rights Management service, see [Installing Windows PowerShell for Azure Rights Management](../deploy-use/install-powershell.md).
+    If you haven’t already installed the PowerShell module for the Azure Rights Management service, see [Installing Windows PowerShell for Azure Rights Management](../deploy-use/install-powershell.md).

 2. From the output, identify the **LicensingIntranetDistributionPointUrl** value.